jamen/hyperapp-persist/readme.md

 npm i -g hyperapp-persist
 ```

-Use [Browserify](http://npmjs.com/browserify) (and similar) to bundle for the browser.
+Use [Browserify](http://npmjs.com/browserify) (or a similar package) to bundle for the browser.

 ## Usage

 This plugin only gives you `state.previous`, and your job is to load the previous state into your new state how you like.
 This is not difficult at all.
-Just define [an a new action](https://github.com/hyperapp/hyperapp/blob/master/docs/core.md#actions) to restores the state:
+Just define [a new action](https://github.com/hyperapp/hyperapp/blob/master/docs/core.md#actions) to restore the state:

 ```js
 restorePreviousState: (state) =>